Delete the cluster

 rosa delete cluster --cluster <cluster-name>

 It will prompt you to confirm that you want to delete it.
 Press “y”, then enter.
-The cluster will be deleted and all its associated infrastructure.
-THIS IS NON-RECOVERABLE.
+The cluster and all its associated infrastructure will be deleted.

 The command will output the next two commands to delete the other resources that were created.
 You must wait until the cluster has finished deleting (from the previous command).
 You can use